Elzair/page_size_rs/README.md

 `page_size_rs` is a Rust crate that provides an easy, fast, cross-platform way to retrieve the memory page size of the current system.
-It supports any POSIX-compliant system and Windows.
+It supports any POSIX-compliant system, Windows, and WebAssembly.

 [Documentation](https://docs.rs/page_size)